purijatin/njexl_wiki/Home.md

 It is a multi-paradigm language.
 It supports functionals ( i.e. anonymous functions ) out of the box, and every function by design can take functional as input.
 There are tons of in built methods which uses functional.

 It supports OOP.
 Albeit not recommended, as [OOPs!](http://harmful.cat-v.org/software/OO_programming/why_oo_sucks) clearly shows why.
 In case you want C++ i.e.  [multiple inheritance](http://en.wikipedia.org/wiki/Multiple_inheritance) with full operator overloading, friend functions, etc. then this is for you anyways.
-Then, probably you would love it to the core.
+Probably you would love it to the core.

-Python is a brilliant language, and I shamelessly copied many, and many adage of Python here.
+Python is a brilliant language, and I shamelessly copied many, and many adages of Python here.
 The heavy use of

       __xxx__

 literals, and the *me* directive, and *def* is out and out python.

-The space and tab debate is very religious, and hence jexl is "{ }" : Brace yourself.
+The space and tab debate is very religious, and hence JEXL is "{ blocked }" : Brace yourself.
 Pick tab/space to indent - none bothers here.
 You can use ";" to separate statements in a line.
 Lines are statements.

 ## If you like what you see

 There are many samples in the  [samples](https://github.com/nmondal/njexl/tree/master/core/samples)  folder.
-As of the moment it is going through heavy churn in design and code.
 If you want to use it - you have to download it using git.
 You need to have java 1.8 installed as well as maven.